betofigueiredo/routeur.js/README.md

 Is there a better way to do that?
 Single page applications, like React?

-I used JQuery to buy time but the goal is to use only Javascript.
+I used jQuery to buy time but the goal is to use only Javascript.
 And I'm thinking for months about using regex for checking urls, but I don't have the time right now to rebuild all this.

 Thanks